 Przewalski's horse occupies steppe vegetation and shrubland (6).

 Przewalski's horse feeds on grasses and other plants, while in captivity it also takes hay and grain (4).
 Most of the day is spent foraging, as it feeds on food with a low nutritional content.
-In the wild, Przewalski's horse occurs in family groups led by a dominant stallion, juveniles were ousted and the males formed their own bachelor groups before attempting to take over a band of females (6).
-In captivity, births occur in April/May but in the wild the season is later and more likely to be May/June (5).
+In the wild, Przewalski's horse occurs in family groups led by a dominant stallion.
+Juveniles are ousted, and the males form their own bachelor groups before attempting to take over a band of females (6).
+In captivity, births occur in April or May but in the wild the season is later and more likely to be May or June (5).
 Gestation takes between 11 and 12 months and foals are able to stand as soon as one hour after birth (4).
 A week after giving birth, females come into heat and will mate again (5).

 Habitat degradation, human activities including hunting and conflict, along with competition with domestic livestock for water and forage were all thought to be responsible for driving the extinction of Przewalski's horse in the wild in the 1960s (4).
 Thankfully, it has been possible to reintroduce this unique survivor into the wild.
 However, those reintroduced populations still face threats; primarily that of hybridisation with domestic horses, along with competition with domestic horses for resources (1).